Creswick Jenkinson

-Adaptations

 Jenkinson adapted a number of works for the stage, including the version of The Imaginary Invalid by Molière which was performed by Peter Finch and the Mercury Mobile Players in 1948.
 This production was seen by Laurence Olivier and Vivien Leigh and led to Olivier inviting Finch to Australia.

-Radio career

 He also worked extensively in radio, including as producer and writer on The Black Museum radio series starring Orson Welles, creator of the drama series Address Unknown, and as a producer for the radio program AM.

+Jenkinson served in the Australian Navy from 1942 until 1946.